 We suggest the popular jazz and swing hits of Glenn Miller, Bing Crosby, Duke Ellington and Ella Fitzgerald.

 Murder in the Thirties was previously published in boxed format by BV Leisure and written by D'Avekki Studios, and sold successfully on the high street for many years.
-This is the remastered version for 2017.
+This version was remastered in 2017.

 Host guide and rules